Epiretinal membrane (macular pucker)

 Dilated eye exam – After dilating your pupils, the doctor uses a slit lamp with a highly magnified lens to look at the back of the eye for the presence of an ERM.

-Amsler grid – This chart, comprising a grid with a dot at the center, may indicate metamorphopsia if you're seeing distorted or blurry lines.
+Amsler grid – The Amsler grid, a grid with a dot at the center, may indicate metamorphopsia if you're seeing distorted or blurry lines.

-Optical coherence tomography (OCT) – Using light waves, this machine takes cross-sectional images of your retina's tissue layers for further evaluation.
+Optical coherence tomography (OCT) – Using light waves, the OCT machine takes cross-sectional images of your retina's tissue layers for further evaluation.

 Fluorescein angiography – After injecting a fluorescent dye into your bloodstream, an ophthalmic photographer takes photos to assess blood flow as the dye travels through the retina's blood vessels.